dsobral/ADER/material/LO9.md

 - High amount of zeros (also called *dropouts*);
 - High variability.

-Conceptually, the analysis of a scRNA-seq sample for the purpose of identifying and characterizing cell subpopulations, starts with preprocessing of raw reads, then reads are mapped to a reference genome and quantified in an *UMI count matrix*.
+The analysis of a scRNA-seq sample, for the purpose of identifying and characterizing cell subpopulations, starts with preprocessing of raw reads, then reads are mapped to a reference genome and quantified in an *UMI count matrix*.
 Downstream analyses of this count matrix allow the identification and characterization of subpopulations of cells.

 ![Single Cell Transcriptomics Analysis Workflow](images/single-cell-analysis-workflow.jpg) [Poirion *et al.* Frontiers in Genetics (2016)](https://www.frontiersin.org/articles/10.3389/fgene.2016.00163/full)